60-day money-back on any purchase

 cupped and flat wrist at the top of the backswing

-This position requires very little wrist transition on the downswing as it puts you in a prime position to maximize speed and get your clubface level at impact.
+This position requires very little wrist transition on the downswing, putting you in a prime position to maximize speed and get your clubface square at impact.

 Collin Morikawa displays an excellent example of a bowed wrist at the top before using his rotation to drive the clubface to the golf ball.